asterisk/asterisk/README-SERIOUSLY.bestpractices.md

 The CALLERID(num) and CALLERID(name) values are other commonly used values that are sources of data potentially supplied by outside sources.
-If you use these values as parameters to the System(), MixMonitor(), or Monitor() applications or the SHELL() dialplan function, you can allow injection of arbitrary operating system command execution.
+If you use these values as parameters to the System() or MixMonitor() applications or the SHELL() dialplan function, you can allow injection of arbitrary operating system command execution.
 The FILTER() dialplan function is available to remove dangerous characters from untrusted strings to block the command injection.

 ### Strict Pattern Matching